Angles and the Camera Equation

 The incoming energy is reflected towards the camera by an object at the scene according to spectral reflectance R(\lambda).
 In daylight, Luminance in Equation (7) is reflected flux weighted by the photopic Luminosity Function V(\lambda) per unit area per the solid angle subtended by lens aperture at the object

-(14) \begin{equation*} L(\lambda) = \frac{1}{\mathcal{A}\Omega_o }\int_{380}^{780} \Phi(\lambda)R(\lambda)V(\lambda) d\lambda \; cd / m^2 \end{equation*}
+(15) \begin{equation*} L(\lambda) = \frac{1}{\mathcal{A}\Omega_o }\int_{380}^{780} \Phi(\lambda)R(\lambda)V(\lambda) d\lambda, \; cd / m^2 \end{equation*}

 A great lens in real life may be close to unaberrated but it will have some transmission losses T, that in stops are often almost negligible today.
-It will also most likely have some mechanical vignetting v(\theta) as a function of position on the imaging plane, defined by the angle of view \theta, with theta equal to zero on the optical axis – and something approaching cos^4(\theta) fall-off as light reaches the corners of the sensing area.
-So Luminance from an almost perfect lens would in fact be closer to
+It will also most likely have some mechanical vignetting v(\alpha) as a function of position on the imaging plane, defined by the angle of view \alpha, with theta equal to zero on the optical axis – and something approaching cos^4(\alpha) fall-off as light reaches the corners of the sensing area.

-(16) \begin{equation*} E_i (\lambda,\theta,N_w) \approx T v(\theta) cos^4(\theta) L(\lambda) \frac{\pi }{4N_w^2} \; ph./s/m^2 \end{equation*}
+(16) \begin{equation*} E_i (\lambda,\alpha,N_w) \approx T v(\alpha) cos^4(\alpha) L(\lambda) \frac{\pi }{4N_w^2}, \; ph/s/m^2 \end{equation*}

-Similarly for Exposure in Equation (11).
+Similarly for Exposure in Equation (12).

 Appendix II – Throughput and Magnification

-(17) \begin{equation*} L_i \mathcal{A}_i \Omega_i = L_o\mathcal{A}_o \Omega_o , \; photons/s \end{equation*}
+(17) \begin{equation*} L_i \mathcal{A}_i \omega_i = L_o\mathcal{A}_o \omega_o , \; photons/s \end{equation*}

-(18) \begin{equation*} \mathcal{A}_i \Omega_i = \mathcal{A}_o \Omega_o \end{equation*}
+(18) \begin{equation*} \mathcal{A}_i \omega_i = \mathcal{A}_o \omega_o, \; m^2 \cdot sr \end{equation*}

-(19) \begin{equation*} \frac{\mathcal{A}_i}{\mathcal{A}_o} = \frac{\Omega_o}{\Omega_i} \end{equation*}
+(20) \begin{equation*} \frac{\mathcal{A}_i}{\mathcal{A}_o} = \frac{\omega_o}{\omega_i} \end{equation*}

-(20) \begin{equation*} \frac{\mathcal{A}_i}{\mathcal{A}_o} = \frac{h^2_i}{h^2_o} = m^2 \approx \frac{\pi\theta^2_o}{\pi\theta^2_i} \approx \frac{\pi sin\theta^2_o}{\pi sin\theta^2_i} \end{equation*}
+(21) \begin{equation*} \frac{\mathcal{A}_i}{\mathcal{A}_o} = \frac{h^2_i}{h^2_o} = m^2 = \frac{\pi sin\theta^2_o}{\pi sin\theta^2_i} \approx \frac{\pi\theta^2_o}{\pi\theta^2_i} \end{equation*}

-in other words lens magnification m is equal to
+In other words lens magnification m is equal to

-(21) \begin{equation*} |m| = \frac{h_i}{h_o} \approx \frac{\theta_o}{\theta_i} \approx \frac{sin\theta_o}{sin\theta_i} \end{equation*}
+(22) \begin{equation*} |m| = \frac{h_i}{h_o} = \frac{sin\theta_o}{sin\theta_i} \approx \frac{\theta_o}{\theta_i} \end{equation*}

-(22) \begin{equation*} N_w = \frac{1}{2NA_i} \approx \frac{1}{2sin\theta_i} \end{equation*}
+(23) \begin{equation*} N_w = \frac{1}{2NA_i} \approx \frac{1}{2sin\theta_i} \end{equation*}

 with NA_i the image-referred numerical aperture.
 Then

-(23) \begin{equation*} |m| = \frac{h_i}{h_o} \approx \frac{NA_o}{NA_i} \approx \frac{N_w}{N_o}. \end{equation*}
+(24) \begin{equation*} |m| = \frac{h_i}{h_o} \approx \frac{NA_o}{NA_i} \approx \frac{N_w}{N_o}. \end{equation*}

 with NA_o and N_o the object referred numerical aperture and working f-number respectively.

-As we have seen in this article a solid angle is the area of the relative conical spherical cap per Equation (2), divided by the radius squared:
+As we have seen in this article a geometric solid angle is the area of the relative conical spherical cap per Equation (2), divided by the radius squared:

 \begin{align*} \Omega &= 2 \pi (1-cos\theta) = 4 \pi sin^2 (\frac{\theta}{2}) \\ &\approx \pi \theta^2 \approx \pi sin^2\theta \end{align*}